 Address: Medora, ND 58645

 Incredibly, the cabin was once disassembled and brought to the World’s Fair in St. Louis, Missouri.
 The cabin was also brought to Portland, Oregon, at one point when that city hosted the Lewis and Clark Centennial Exposition.
-Eventually, the cabin would make its way back to the park after it was established in 1978.
+Eventually, the cabin would return to the park after it was established in 1978.

 If you’re staying overnight, you can make the most of your experience by staying in one of the cool local ranch properties.